CampagneLaboratory/variationanalysis-apps/genotype-pytorch-tensors/Readme.md

 * Number of slices of the alignment to compute in parallel.
 Default is 100.
 * Options for SBI generation. -n is the lowest number of variations bases at the site to write the site to the SBI. -t is the lowest number of distinct read indices to write the site..
 * Name of the sample to store in the .vec properties file.
+* The version of the Docker image to use.
+Default is set to the version that was tested with the app.
+  * **WARNING**:  We discourage to use `latest` as version because runs at different times may give different results if the image changes

 **What does this app output?**
 * The genotype calls, in VCF format.